Aniruddhakhedkar/Analysis_of_Customer_Service_Data_for_an_E-commerce_Company_Nile/README.md

 ## Data Description/Data Dictionary:-

-• Id: Unique Customer id
+Id: Unique Customer id

-• customer_name: Name of the customer
+customer_name: Name of the customer

-• sentiment: Sentiment of the customer (Neutral, Positive, Very Positive, Negative, Very Negative)
+sentiment: Sentiment of the customer (Neutral, Positive, Very Positive, Negative, Very Negative)

-• csat_score: Customer Satisfaction Score (Scale of 1 to 10, 1 being lowest and
+csat_score: Customer Satisfaction Score (Scale of 1 to 10, 1 being lowest and
 10 being Highest)

-• call_timestamp: Date on which the call was made by the customer.
+call_timestamp: Date on which the call was made by the customer

-• call_day: Day of the Call (1 represents call was made on 1st of the month, similarly for other numbers)
+call_day: Day of the Call (1 represents call was made on 1st of the month, similarly for other numbers)

-• reason: Reason why the customer called (Billing Question, Service Outage & Payments)
+reason: Reason why the customer called (Billing Question, Service Outage & Payments)

-• city: City to which the customer belongs
+city: City to which the customer belongs

-• state: State to which the customer belongs
+state: State to which the customer belongs

-• channel: Mode of communication that customer used (Call-center, Chatbot, Email, Web)
+channel: Mode of communication that customer used (Call-center, Chatbot, Email, Web)

-• response_time: How fast the customer request was serviced (SLA level 🡪Above SLA, Below SLA, Within SLA)
+response_time: How fast the customer request was serviced (SLA level 🡪Above SLA, Below SLA, Within SLA)

-• call duration in minutes: Duration of the call
+call duration in minutes: Duration of the call

-• call_center: Location of the call center where service request was handled
+call_center: Location of the call center where service request was handled